 Title & Boundary Dispute Law in Vermont

-Sometimes, neighbors will discover that the way they've been using their land doesn't conform with the property lines that the local government has on record.
-When they find out, the case has to be resolved somehow.
+Occasionally, neighbors will discover that the way they've been using their land doesn't conform with the property lines that the local government has on record.
+When they find out, the situation has to be resolved somehow.
 In such cases, there is usually a winner and a loser, so conflict is likely to arise.

-Possible Outcomes of Boundary and Title Disputes in Williston, Vermont
+Possible Outcomes of Boundary and Title Disputes in Burlington, Vermont

-Without going into too much detail, the individual who recorded their deed initially will be the one who takes ownership, provided he or she did not know (or had no reason to know) of the existence of the other deed.
+Without going into too much detail, the person who recorded their deed first will be the one who takes ownership, provided he or she did not know (or had no reason to know) of the existence of the other deed.